oriSomething/eslint-plugin-parse/docs/rules/no-parse-promise-assign.md

-# Don't assign variables explicitly to Parse.Promise instance (no-parse-promise-assign)
+# Don't assign variables explicitly to a `Parse.Promise` instance (no-parse-promise-assign)

-Using the deffer function pattern as the `Parse.Promise` object is, can be
+Using the "defer function" pattern is not recommended:
-problematic:
-- it's [Promises/A+](https://promisesaplus.com/), so the **name** confusing, so…
+- the name does not match [Promises/A+](https://promisesaplus.com/). `as()` vs `resolve()`
-- there is a change you will forget to `resolve` or `reject`
+- there is a chance you will forget to `resolve` or `reject`
 - on the browser or node, it would be better to use [Promises/A+](https://promisesaplus.com/)
-- on `Parse Cloud Code`, you cannot use async functions such as `setTimeout` which aren't belong to the `Parse JavaScript SDK` so you never actually have a reason to create `Parse.Promise` instance
+- on `Parse Cloud Code`, you cannot use async functions (such as `setTimeout`) which don't belong to the `Parse JavaScript SDK` so you never actually need to use this functionality to convert from async to Promises
-- assign `Parse.Promise.as` or `Parse.Promise.error` is also a bad pattern, because it means you might forget about it when you return the promise or you will override it by mistake
+- assigning `Parse.Promise.as` or `Parse.Promise.error` is also a bad pattern.
+You might forget about it when you return the promise or you will override it by mistake

 ## Rule Details